Go Green Go Green

 Real-time Data Latency and Volumes

-Problem: Several systems are built to handle batch processing and not sensor streams.
+Problem: Several systems are designed to handle batch processing, not sensor streams.
 When there is high-frequency data, it can overload networks and processing engines.

 Why It Fails: Latency increases, real-time alerts fail, and time-sensitive decisions are delayed.